mattermost/docs/source/overview/faq.md

 #### Why was Mattermost created?

-To offer an alternative to propreitary SaaS services.
+Mattermost was created to offer an alternative to propreitary SaaS services.
 For more info, please go to mattermost.org and click "Why we made Mattermost".

 #### Can I use the Mattermost platform to create a propretary SaaS service?